This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How to Clean a MacBook Keyboard?

 The best and easiest way to clean a MacBook’s keyboard is with canned air.
 Simply pulse air into the keyboard, pointing toward the keys.
-Aim specifically for keys that you know have dirt under them but also pass back and forth over the keyboard a couple of times.
+Aim specifically for keys that you know have dirt under them but also pass back and forth or in left to right motion over the keyboard a couple of times.

-Canned air gets rid of loose dirt, like crumbs that keep the keys from going down all the way.
+Canned air gets rid of loose debris or dirt, like crumbs that keep the keys from going down all the way.
 However, it doesn’t do much for stuck-on residue or liquids.

 A common mistake that people make is spraying a household cleaner like Windex on the keyboard.
 Do not do this because it can cause damage.